thacherT1D/webdevstuff/Promises/Promises.desc.md

 **NOTE:** A promise can only be in one state at time.

 A newly instantiated promise starts off in the pending state and is given an `executor` callback function.
-Like a traditional asynchronous I/O operation, the callback is registered with the event loop and is automatically invoked when the currently executing call stack is finished.
-However, unlike a traditional asynchronous I/O operation, the `executor` callback is invoked with two arguments—a `resolve` function and a `reject` function.
+The `executor` callback is invoked right away with two arguments—a `resolve` function and a `reject` function.

 The following `appendContentPromise.js` program appends content to a file using the `fs` core module.
 It performs the exact same asynchronous I/O operation as before, only this time it's wrapped inside the `executor` callback function of a promise.